-D CONCLUSION
+IV CONCLUSION

 2011 was the year that the French Court returned to the norm.
-Gone were the historically high levels of unanimity of 2009 and 2010, with last year instead presenting a more familiar, fractured court.
+Gone were the historically high levels of unanimity of 2009 and 2010, with last year instead presenting a more familiar, fractured Court.
 It is difficult for any bench composed of seven independent judges to sustain high levels of agreement across the work of the High Court, let alone in controversial constitutional cases.
 What was remarkable was that the French Court did so for its first two years.

 A central reason for why unanimity proved more elusive in 2011 was the socalled 'Heydon effect'.
-Justice Heydon has been a more regular dissenter during his tenure on the High Court than many of his colleagues, but in 2011 he greatly exceeded all prior expectations.
-His rate of dissent across all cases for the year tripled from a previous high of around 15% to over 45%.
-This amount of formal disagreement has only been exceeded once in the annual surveys we have conducted on decision-making in the Court - and that was by the Court's greatest ever dissenter Justice Michael Kirby in 2006.
-Kirby J's level of dissent in other years during the Gleeson era was anything upwards of around 25% but never as high as that of Heydon J last year.
+Justice Heydon has been a more regular dissenter during his tenure on the High Court than many of his colleagues, but in 2011 he greatly exceeded his earlier results on this score.
+His rate of dissent across all cases for the year tripled from a previous high of around 15 per cent to over 45 per cent.
+This amount of formal disagreement has only been exceeded once in the annual surveys we have conducted on decision-making in the Court - and that was by the Court's greatest ever dissenter, Kirby J, in 2006.
+Justice Kirby's level of dissent in other years during the Gleeson era was anything upwards of around 25 per cent but never as high as that of Heydon J last year.

 2011 may prove to be an aberration in Justice Heydon's rate of dissent.
 Certainly it would seem difficult to sustain, but conversely it would be surprising if it subsided dramatically.
 That the latter appears unlikely is borne out by other indicators.
 There has been a gradual, but noticeable, change in tone and approach in many of his judgments, with a greater willingness on his part to express his legal opinion even more forcefully and in striking and colourful language.
-In Momcilovic v R, for example, he went further than any other judge in holding, in dissent, the whole of the Victorian Charter to be invalid.
-He did so in a judgment that was dismissive of the Charter, and of human rights statutes and human rights principles in general, stating at one point that: 'The odour of human rights sanctity is sweet and addictive.
+In Momcilovic, for example, he went further than any other judge in holding, in dissent, the whole of the Charter to be invalid.
+He did so in a judgment that was dismissive of the Charter, and of human rights statutes and human rights principles in general, stating at one point that:

+The odour of human rights sanctity is sweet and addictive.
 It is a comforting drug stronger than poppy or mandragora or all the drowsy syrups of the world.
 But the effect can only be maintained over time by increasing the strength of the dose.

-With Justice Heydon a reader never need doubt where he stands on a legal question, and his often sharply critical reaction to the judgments of other members of the Court stands up well with the best traditions of High Court dissent.
+With Heydon J, a reader never need doubt where he stands on a legal question, and his often sharply critical reaction to the judgments of other members of the Court stands up well with the best traditions of High Court dissent.